 Spotlight

-Matthew 27:46 God Becomes the Hero: Psalm 22 and How Jesus Retold David’s Story.
+God Becomes the Hero: Psalm 22 and How Jesus Retold David’s Story.
 This is Session Eight from our 2019 conference, Healing Atonement.
-We made it public in June 2025 because our October 2025 conference, Constant Connection, will expand on the themes of why God does not separate Himself from us.
+We made it public in June 2025 because our October 2025 conference, Constant Connection, expanded on the themes of why God does not separate Himself from us.
 On the cross, Jesus quoted Psalm 22:1, “My God, my God, why have you forsake me?”
+(Matthew 27:46).
 This “cry of dereliction” has long puzzled Christians.
-Advocates of penal substitutionary atonement claim that God the Father turned against or away from the Son in some real sense.
-But not only does this violate various Scriptures and theological convictions about the Father-Son union flowing from the Nicene Creed, there is a much better explanation, rooted in the pattern of Jesus retelling David’s story.
+Some advocates of penal substitutionary atonement claim that Jesus experienced God the Father turning against or away from him.
+But not only does this violate various Scriptures and theological convictions about the Father-Son union flowing from the Gospel of John and the Nicene Creed, there is a much better explanation, rooted in the pattern of Jesus retelling David’s story.
 Medical substitution stresses the active, not passive, obedience of Jesus, and God’s faithfulness to restore that which was broken, lost, and incomplete.

 Bible Studies and Messages from The Anástasis Center: New Testament: